-- (1) "Actual life" refers to the entire period that an engine is operated on public roads in California up to the time an engine is retired from use. - (2) "Deactivate" means to turn-off, shutdown, desensitize, or otherwise make inoperable through software programming or other means during the actual life of the engine. - (3) "Engine" for the purpose of this regulation means on-road heavy-duty engine. - (4) "Engine manufacturer" is the holder of the Executive Order for the engine family. - (3)(5) "Functional check" for an output component or system means verification of proper response of the component and system to a computer command. - (4)(6) "Heavy-duty vehicle" means any motor vehicle having a gross vehicle weight rating greater than 14,000 pounds. - (5)(7) "Key on, engine off position" refers to a vehicle with the ignition key in the engine run position (not engine crank or accessory position) but with the engine not running. - (6)(8) "Malfunction" means any deterioration or failure of a component that causes the performance to be outside of the applicable limits in section (e). - (7)"Manufacturer" includes producers of engines, transmissions, other powertrain components, chassis, or coaches for use in heavy-duty vehicles and includes others involved in the assembly or modification of heavy-duty vehicles prior to being registered for on-road use.
+- (1) "Actual life" refers to the entire period that an engine is operated on public roads in California up to the time an engine is retired from use. - (2) "Deactivate" means to turn-off, shutdown, desensitize, or otherwise make inoperable through software programming or other means during the actual life of the engine. - (3) "Functional check" for an output component or system means verification of proper response of the component and system to a computer command. - (4) "Heavy-duty vehicle" means any motor vehicle having a gross vehicle weight rating greater than 14,000 pounds. - (5) "Key on, engine off position" refers to a vehicle with the ignition key in the engine run position (not engine crank or accessory position) but with the engine not running. - (6) "Malfunction" means any deterioration or failure of a component that causes the performance to be outside of the applicable limits in section (e). - (7) "Manufacturer" includes producers of engines, transmissions, other powertrain components, chassis, or coaches for use in heavy-duty vehicles and includes others involved in the assembly or modification of heavy-duty vehicles prior to being registered for on-road use. - (8) "On-road heavy-duty engine" means an engine certified to the requirements of title 13, CCR sections 1956.1 or 1956.8 or a powertrain component designed for use with such an engine. - (9) "Rationality fault diagnostic" for an input component means verification of the accuracy of the input signal while in the range of normal operation and when compared to all other available information.

-1 Unless otherwise noted, all section references refer to section 1971 of title 13, CCR.
+Unless otherwise noted, all section references refer to section 1971 of title 13, CCR.